You are viewing a story from harrypotterfanfiction.com

 Albus sinks down, his head lolling against the wall.
-"They came out of nowhere," he pants, half-delirious.
+"They came out of nowhere," he pants.
 "All at once like they were possessed.
 I don't think I've seen it so bad before."

 "Quirky Girls Anon.
-Unmerciful Merlin, it's the only group that can raise such a frenzy."
+Unmerciful Merlin, you're in for some fun."
 I collapse on the seat beside him.

 "You told them that I didn't have a girlfriend.
 Over-excited them."

 "I—" Then I remember what I had told Appy.
 "I said it was an unconfirmed rumor whether you did or not."

 "Never get tired of unconfirmed rumors, do you?"
-He pushes a hand through his hair, as if it could get messier.
+He pushes a hand through his hair.
 A faint bewilderment strikes his eyes.
 "You saved me."

 "Yeah, I did."

 He coughs—I think he's trying to laugh.
 "Never thought we'd agree on something."

 But I suppose there's only so many famous sons of Harry Potter to go around.
 If James is out of their league, unfortunately-named Albus makes a sufficient consolation prize.

 Drumming my fingers against the hollow wood of my seat, I ask, "You think there's still girls in the hall?"
 He is the expert in this sort of thing.

 Albus presses against the stall wall, peeking through the sliver-sized gap of the curtain.
 "Give it five, ten minutes.
 Better safe than sorry."

 I stretch my legs.
 "So Potter, how's dating an imaginary girlfriend?"

 "Just trying to be conversational."